MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/intentoption.md

 # IntentOption Value Set - Campaign Management
 Defines the possible intent options for location criterion, for example to target people in, searching for, or viewing pages about your targeted location.

+> [!NOTE]
+> *PeopleSearchingForOrViewingPages* is deprecated as of April 2024.
+If you try to set *IntentOption* to *PeopleSearchingForOrViewingPages*, it will be set to *PeopleInOrSearchingForOrViewingPages* instead.
+We will automatically convert existing campaigns with this setting to *PeopleInOrSearchingForOrViewingPages*.

 ## Syntax
 ```xml
 <xs:simpleType name="IntentOption" xmlns:xs="http://www.w3.org/2001/XMLSchema">